taodav/cs-useful-things/compute-canada/smart-experiments.md

 env) in the CC script.
 I'll let it run for at least until I see my GPU and Memory usage level out in my experiment (with a combination of `tmux`, `htop` and `nvidia-smi`) just to be sure I don't run into any out of memory errors.

+One final note - while it is possible to run multiple experiments on a single GPU, it turns out there's a decent amount of overhead when you start to add too many experiments on one GPU.
+Try to find GPUs with less VRAM but still decently fast and run less experiments per GPU.

 Finally, when this is all good to go, I'll run my script.